OpenVisualCloud/Media-Transport-Library/doc/xdp.md

 # XDP Guide

-This guide provides a comprehensive overview of XDP (eXpress Data Path) and its application within IMTL, which utilizes AF_XDP as its new network backend.
+This guide provides a comprehensive overview of XDP (eXpress Data Path) and its application within MTL, which utilizes AF_XDP as its new network backend.

 ## Understanding XDP and AF_XDP